There are certain limitations on SSL certificates, which you should be aware of.

 Dedicated IPs and SNIs

 With other hosts, a private SSL certificate requires its own dedicated IP address, which does not come included with shared web hosting.
-However, for Starter, Business and Business Pro hosting clients, a Let’s Encrypt SSL certificate has been enabled on your account through the use of a Server Name Indication (SNI).
+However, for Start, Plus, Pro and Ultra hosting clients, a Let’s Encrypt SSL certificate has been enabled on your account through the use of a Server Name Indication (SNI).

 An SNI is an extension to the SSL/TLS protocol by which a client indicates which hostname it is attempting to connect to at the start of the connection process.
 This allows a server to present multiple certificates on the same IP address and allows multiple secure (HTTPS) websites to be served off the same IP address without requiring all those sites to use the same certificate.

 While browsing the web, you’ll probably have received a warning that says a site which is apparently using SSL is actually serving insecure content.
 That’s not because they’re up to anything malicious, but because they’re loading assets from other sites or services — social media widgets or advertising most frequently — that aren’t encrypted.

 The browser doesn’t want users to think a site is totally secure when it isn’t, and will issue a warning, which can be off-putting to many users who don’t understand the implications.